zectorpt/easyproxy/README.md

 In your local computer (Windows):<br>
 Insert user / password and IP of the remote server in config.cfg<br>
-putty.exe -P 80 root@IP -pw PASS
+putty.exe -P 80 -X root@IP -pw PASS

 -----------------------------------------------------------------------------